Documents to Start a Divorce

 - Child Custody Affidavit

-Deviating from the child support guidelines complicates the divorce, primarily when the amount selected varies significantly from the guideline amount causes the judge to question if the deviation is actually the best interest of the children involved.
+Deviating from the child support guidelines complicates the divorce.
+This happens primarily when the amount selected varies significantly from the Child Support Guidelines.
+In that case, the Judge might question if the deviation is truly in the best interest of the children.

 Other Important Considerations